Visa requirements for Slovenian citizens

 Visa requirements for Slovenian citizens are administrative entry restrictions imposed on citizens of Slovenia by the authorities of other states.
-As of 13 April 2021, Slovenian citizens had visa-free or visa on arrival access to 182 countries and territories, ranking the Slovenian passport 11th overall in terms of travel freedom (tied with the Latvian, Estonian, and Icelandic passports), and the highest ranking of the former Yugoslavian states, according to the Henley Passport Index.
+As of 2025, Slovenian citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Slovenian passport 6th overall in terms of travel freedom (tied with passports from Hungary, Malta, New Zealand, Poland, and Slovakia) according to the Henley Passport Index.